 When it comes to timing, I’ve had two fantastic strokes of luck as a novelist.
-The first was that I decided to bring my Dickens-related book, Tom-All-Alone’s, to a close at the end of November 1850.
+The first was that I decided to bring my Dickens-related book, The Man in Black, to a close at the end of November 1850.
 Why was that lucky?
 Because it meant that when I chose to follow that novel with a sequel about the Shelleys I had eight or nine precious weeks before Mary Shelley’s death on February 1st 1851, so one of my main protagonists was still alive to play a role in the story.
 And from that followed the second stroke of luck, because 1851 was, of course, the year of the Great Exhibition.
 And what better time could there possibly be to set my most recent novel – a book that explores the clash between 19th-century science and ancient superstition.

-The Pierced Heart takes Dracula as its inspiration, as Tom-All-Alone’s did Bleak House, and I’m going to look more closely at how I wove my story into Stoker’s iconic text in a later blog.
+The London Vampire takes Dracula as its inspiration, as TThe Man in Black did Bleak House, and I’m going to look more closely at how I wove my story into Stoker’s iconic text in a later blog.
 But for now, we’ll stick with the science.
 Stoker’s book was, as we all know, written and set much later in the century, when science had advanced even further than it had in 1851.
 Indeed, Dracula makes considerable use of scientific ‘machinery’ – in both senses of the word – from the new-fangled phonograph, to typewriters, telegrams, and the techniques of transfusion, though the pedant would argue that the characters’ apparent ignorance about blood types would have made these exhaustive and (literally) exhausting operations extremely hazardous.
 But despite all this modernity no-one in the book appears to have any problem believing in bloodsuckers.
 That such creatures could possibly stalk the streets of a London that already had the Circle Line and the telephone seems taken entirely for granted.
 The two worlds of science and superstition sit perfectly happily side by side, just as they do, incidentally, in modern transmutations of the vampire myth like True Blood and the Twilight Saga.

 But it’s an incongruity, all the same, and by setting my own novel in Great Exhibition year I was able to force this theme out into the open and make it the driving energy of the book.
 It scarcely needs saying, but the 19th century was an extraordinary period for scientific and technological progress, and many of the discoveries that have shaped the modern world were either made then, or set in train by the work of Victorian scientists.